DMVance/subsurface-explorations/README.md

 # subsurface-explorations
-A testing repository for GemPy.
+A testing repository for GemPy and GeoPandas.